More pages in this section

 - The endangered Gulburu Gecko has recently been found in the Thornton's Gap ecosystem

 - In clear weather, without the glare of suburban lights, the night sky is ideal for astronomy and navigation exercises

 - The Hervey Range plateau topography offers a range of navigational challenges.
-Thornton's Gap, Speed Creek, the old Greenvale rail line and the main Hervey Range Road provide well defined boundaries for small and focussed as well as larger, extended exercises
+Thornton's Gap, Speed Creek, the old Greenvale rail line access road and the main Hervey Range Road provide well-defined boundaries for small and focussed as well as larger, extended exercises

 - Excellent abseil sites are located along top of the escarpment and can be accessed with landowners' permission

-- A high and low challenge ropes course will be operational from 2009.
-Instruction will be available by arrangement with the College
+- A high challenge ropes course is available for hire by arrangement with the College

 - Water holes at the highway bridge at Keelbottom Creek can be easily accessed for water based activities subject to seasonal flow in the creek